SinisaVukmirovic/FIGMA---Crash-Course-2021/README.md

 ### grid columns and rows
 ##### to add column grids go to - Layout Grid options on the right panel, click on the dotts and choose gric column, after which we can also chose the number of cols, color of grids and its % intensity
+##### toggling visibility of the grid rows and cols is on the right panel - grid layout

 ### shapes
 ##### to create shapes, click on Shapes tool in the toolbar and choose shape